financial aid 101

 Scholarships.
 Scholarships are awarded to students based on financial need or to award them for special talents in academics, music, athletics, etc. They are offered through colleges, the community, and other organizations.
 Scholarships do not have to be paid back.

 Grants.
 Grants are awarded by the federal or state governments or by the school and are usually based on financial need.
-Grants do not have to be paid back.
+Most grants do not have to be paid back.

 Federal Work-Study.
 Federal Work-Study is self-help aid and is awarded to students with financial need.
 Students can work part-time to earn this award money to help with the cost of attendance.
 Work-study jobs can be found on or off campus through the school's Financial Aid Office.

 Student Loans.
 Student loans must be repaid.
 The Federal Perkins Loan is a low interest rate loan that aids students with a large financial need.
 As long as the student is enrolled in school, the federal government pays the interest on this loan.
 Financial aid officers at each college determine which students receive these loans and how much they receive.
-The Federal Subsidized Stafford Loan is a need-based, low-interest loan in which the government pays the interest while the student is in school and during deferment.
+The Federal Subsidized Stafford Loan is a need-based, low-interest loan in which the government pays the interest (up to 150% of program length) on the loan.
 The Federal Unsubsidized Stafford Loan is a non-need based, low-interest loan in which the student is responsible for paying interest.
 The Parent Loan for Undergraduate Students (PLUS) is a non-need based loan available to parents of undergraduate students and is based on credit history.
 Private student loans are offered through organizations and banks.
 Rates, repayment plans, and borrowing limits vary for each organization or bank.

 Once you receive the different financial aid award notifications from each of the schools to which you have applied, you need to compare the financial aid packages offered from each school.
 For more information on comparing the award notifications and for more thorough info on the different types of financial aid awards, please read Understanding the Financial Aid Award Notification.
 Once you have decided on a school, you should take action by accepting or declining the offered financial aid.
 Pay close attention to deadlines for accepting the award package.
 Deadlines are usually within two weeks after receiving the award notification.
 If a deadline is missed, you may risk losing a scholarship, grant, or loan assistance.
 If you find that the college you want to attend offers less aid than your financial need, be sure to look into ways of filling that financial aid gap.

 If you choose to accept a student loan, you must sign a Master Promissory Note (MPN).
 A Master Promissory Note is a legally binding contract in which by signing you agree to pay back the student loan(s) you borrow and agree to all terms and conditions included.
 Once you sign your MPN, a new one is not required for any new loans (unless required by your school).
 You can sign a new MPN each year if you want to do so.
 You can electronically sign (e-sign) your MPN or complete a paper copy.
 The electronic process is the fastest and most efficient method of meeting the MPN signature requirement.
-To e-sign, you will need a PIN number assigned by the U.S. Department of Education.
-(If you filed the FAFSA online, you will use the same PIN number to e-sign the MPN.
-If you completed the paper version of the FAFSA, you should have been mailed a PIN number by the federal aid processor.
-If you forgot, do not have, or wish to change your PIN number, go to www.pin.ed.gov.)
+To e-sign, you will need an FSA ID.
 Your school will provide you with specific instructions on when and how to complete your MPN.

 Loan Entrance Counseling